-The paper is structured as follows.
-The next section provides a literature review on the relationship between poverty, conflict, and fragility at both the macro and micro levels outlining the research gaps.
-Section three describes the conceptual framework and section four summarizes the country background.
-Data, measures of poverty and fragility, and descriptive are presented in section five.
-The econometric approach is outlined in section six and the findings in section seven.
-Last section concludes.
+The rest of the paper is structured as follows.
+Section 2 provides a literature review on the relationship between poverty, conflict, and fragility at both the macro and micro levels, outlining the research gaps.
+Section 3 describes the conceptual framework, and Section 4 summarizes the country background.
+Data, measures of poverty and fragility, and descriptive statistics are presented in Section 5.
+The econometric approach is outlined in Section 6, and the findings in Section 7.
+Section 8 concludes.